braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/new_features.md

 This filter supports matching with "is", "is not", and regular expressions.
 For example, you can target users who have an app that is not version "1.2.3-test-build".

-For Android, this version number is based on the [Package Version Name](https://developer.android.com/reference/android/content/pm/PackageInfo#versionName) for the app.
+For Android, this version name is based on the [Package Version Name][7] for the app.

-For iOS, this version number is based on the [Short Version String](https://developer.apple.com/documentation/bundleresources/information_property_list/cfbundleshortversionstring) for the app.
+For iOS, this version name is based on the [Short Version String][8] for the app.

 #### App Version Number